 Up to 180 students based on academic performance and other school criteria will be invited to participate in the honors program.
 Final selections will be made in June once grades from the recently completed courses are available.
 Consideration will be made for students new to Walnut Hills.
 This consideration may include grades, standardized test scores and the rigor of the program from which the student enrolled.
-In an effort to expand opportunities for acceleration in the junior high program, a AA/Honors level of courses was added in English, Social Studies and Science.
-The next highest ranking 8th grade students, based on grades in the core academic courses, will be invited to take one of these three courses.
+In an effort to expand opportunities for acceleration in the junior high program, AA/Honors level courses were added in English, Social Studies and Science.
 Course invitation and confirmation will take place in June.